Some links on this page are affiliate links. See full disclosure in the page footer.

 18. Sam’s Club Member Access Platform (MAP)

 Sam’s Club MAP offers advertisers a chance to reach a tight-knit, high-spend membership audience through deeply integrated first-party data.
-The platform reaches over 600 locations and 40 million members, giving CPGs and consumer brands a rich canvas for data-backed targeting.
+The platform reaches millions of members across nearly 600 clubs in the U.S. and Puerto Rico, giving brands a strong environment for loyalty-driven targeting.

 MAP supports in-app, on-site, and in-club placements, plus connected TV and offsite retargeting.
 Its major strength lies in shopper loyalty and frequency, making it ideal for advertisers focused on repeat sales, bulk-buying behavior, and high-cart-value campaigns.